metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Steelers @ Bengals

 Watching Moscow Mitch so far...not bad.
 Threw a couple quick curl routes to Deonte Johnson.
+Nothing beyond that.
+Timing routes alone won't get anything done in the passing game.

 Pittsburgh's defense wisely employing a good bit of cover-two to keep the Bengals from hitting on their signature deep passes.